prxshetty/LLM/README.md

 ## Introduction

-The main model code is contained in `gpt.ipynb`.
+The main model code is contained in `gpt-v1.ipynb`.
 To train the model:

 1. Specify hyperparameters like number of layers, heads, embedding size etc.(Depends on GPU)
 2. Load and preprocess text data